 I worked with a designer who was besotted with having a runway show.
 If you don’t reside in one of the major fashion markets, it’s a waste of time.
 There are cities that have fashion shows for entertainment.
 Buyers are not sitting in these front rows, therefore what are you having a fashion show for?
 You must focus on the business side of fashion if you wish to succeed.
 Do not spend unnecessary money producing a fashion show that will not yield orders.
 If you want to have a presentation, do that.
 Better yet have a video presentation, stream it live and invite a list of buyers, bloggers, and friends to view it.
 Build intrigue.
 Buyers will want a closer look if they’re interested.

 Do you remember when Juicy Couture came on the market?
 All they sold were velvet track suits in the beginning.
 They became the go-to brand for women’s track suits.
 Everyone wanted one including me.
-I didn’t even like track suits, but the thought of being wrapped in velvet comfort was too alluring.
-The launched into the market at a high price point for a track suit and women bought them like crazy.
+I didn’t even like track suits, but the thought of being wrapped in velvet comfort was so alluring that I yearned to own a velvet track suit.
+They launched into the market at a high price point for a track suit and women bought them like crazy.
 Juicy Couture became a cultural phenomenon.
 Today Juicy Couture is now a full-service brand selling everything from dresses to shoes.
 My point is launching in a niche market doesn’t mean you have to stay there.
 What it does mean is guaranteeing a revenue stream that will allow you to expand.
+Do not discount the power of launching a small niche collection.

 Becoming A Fashion Designer